chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

 <caption>PoC close-up</caption>

-The PoC includes the following things:
+The PoC includes the following:

  - Allow the user to select a folder containing music
  - Scan mp3 files within the selected folder for metadata